Which Student Loans Are Available for Graduate Students?

 Private Student Loans

 A private student loan is not regulated by the government.
 It’s issued by independent lenders.
-You may find private grad student loans through banks, credit units, or student loan organizations.
+You may find private grad school student loans through banks, credit units, or student loan organizations.
 Unlike federal loans though, the interest rates and loan terms may vary.

 How Much Can You Borrow?

-Like the Grad PLUS loans, private loans usually are based on the Cost of Attendance.
+Like the Grad PLUS loans, private loans for grad school usually are based on the Cost of Attendance.
 So let’s say that year in grad school amounts to $55,000.
 If you’ve received $20,000 in a Stafford loan, then you could take out a total of $35,000 in private loans.
 To work out living expenses, private lenders may base the costs on the area where the school is.
 A more in-demand area, such as San Francisco, might rate more than $2,000 a month for off-campus housing.
 The total loan limit that you’re allowed to borrow is generally based on the lender.
 But it should be noted that private lenders are more likely to award more than the government.

 The repayment terms may be up to the lender.
 They may ask you to begin making payments while you’re still in school.
 But this is difficult when you’re trying to concentrate on learning.
 So while it might save you some money, it might not be practical if you’re too busy.
 Or lenders may want you to repay only the interest while you’re still in school.
 This way, you may focus on the principal of the loan by the time you’re ready to start your career.